 Tile installation on 3x5-foot regular tub and shower walls with an 8-foot ceiling: $1,450

-- Same tub and shower walls with tiles reaching up to a 10-foot ceiling: $1,650
+- The same tub and shower walls with tiles reaching up to a 10-foot ceiling: $1,650

 It’s easier to install tile on smooth, even surfaces.
 These types of jobs typically cost less because the installer has less prep work to do before laying the tile.
-Uneven floors, old flooring that must be removed and walls or counters that require additional steps beyond the standard preparation increase overall costs.
+Uneven floors, old flooring that must be removed, and walls or counters that require backer board installation or additional steps beyond the standard preparation may increase overall costs.

 Geographic location affects tile installation costs.
 Tile professionals in larger cities and regions with a higher cost of living typically charge higher rates for services.
 Very moist or coastal environments can be more challenging for tile installation, so costs may be higher in these regions as well.